wpengine/github-action-wpe-site-deploy/README.md

 This provides optionality to perform a different workflow for different branches/environments.
 Consult ["Environment Variable & Secrets"](#environment-variables--secrets) for more available options.

-4. Git push your site Github repo.
+4. Git push your site GitHub repo.
 The action will do the rest!

 View your actions progress and logs by navigating to the "Actions" tab in your repo.